 Meet Your Athletic Trainer

 Ashley Leighton is a graduate of the University of New Hampshire, a Board Certified and New Hampshire State Licensed Athletic Trainer.
-She has been at St. Thomas Aquinas since 2013 and has been involved in sports or emergency medicine for over 16 years.
+She has been at St. Thomas Aquinas since 2013 and has been involved in sports or emergency medicine since 2004.
 She started as an EMT with a volunteer fire department back in high school and spent nearly 10 years in emergency medicine.

 Ashley Leighton, BS, NHLAT, ATC